Jerryodeghe/ServerConfig/README.md

     To get a form based login, change the `cookie_auth` value to:
     - `cookie_auth=> true`<br />
    **Thats it!
 Access your panel at: your-ip/redis**
+3. **Use Faker in production**  <br />
+I have found that by default, the `composer install --no-dev ` command will ignore all developmental packages like phpunit, faker, etc. But if for whatever reason you need to use the faker package in production, then you need to:<br />
+    - Move `"fzaninotto/faker": "^your-version-digit",` away from the `require-dev` array to the `require` array.
+    - Push to the server and run `composer update --no-dev` on the server.
+    - If it asks for any php installations, as required by even your development packages, give it.
+The reason is, even though you use 	the `--no-dev` flag, composer would still require that all php extensions required by all the packages are duly installed, again, even though you will not be needing them in production.
+This could be ignored when you ran `composer install` but not when you ran `composer update`.
+Weird.